tunmsk/nextgen-facebook/readme.txt

 = 8.41.0-dev.4 =

 (2017/04/18) Added a new "Status Dashboard" settings page, and moved all sidebar metaboxes to this new page.
-Added edge-case handling of site name and title meta tags for the Pinterest crawler.
-Renamed all Pinterest option key prefixes from 'rp' to 'p' to reflect the Pinterest meta tag prefix value.

 = 8.40.13 =